raul-izquierdo/english/sources/vocabulary/Doing Activities/$ Teaching and Learning.md

 doy la asignatura de = I teach the subject of `I teach the subject of mathematics`

-dar/pasar (con las manos) = to hand `Could you hand me the newspaper?` repartir = hand out `The teacher handed out the exams to the students` - `Volunteers handed out food to the homeless` hacer una entrega
+dar/pasar (con las manos) = to hand `Could you hand me the newspaper?` repartir
+    = hand out `The teacher handed out the exams to the students` - `Volunteers handed out food to the homeless` = give out `The teacher gave out the exams to the students` - `Volunteers gave out food to the homeless`

+hacer una entrega
-    = submit (siguiendo procedimiento - formal) `I need to submit my assignment by Friday` = hand in (entrega menos formal) `I need to hand in my assignment by Friday` - `I handed in the lost keys at the reception`
+    = submit (siguiendo procedimiento - formal) `I need to submit my assignment by Friday` = hand in (entrega menos formal - aunque no sea a mano) `I need to hand in my assignment by Friday` - `I handed in the lost keys at the reception`

 enseñar
     = teach (enseñanza reglada) `I teach English to children`